stefanvstein/stonehorse.candy/README.md

 }
 ```

-...that eats stack, can be rewritten with a new return type, Supplier<Continuation<?>>, like:
+...that eats stack, can be rewritten with a new return type, Supplier&lt;Continuation&lt;?&gt;&gt;, like:

 ```java
 static Supplier<Continuation<String>> foo(int a) {